brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-2.md

 Note that the according to documentation, the ideal value for `zero_hpz_partition_size` is the number of ranks (GPUs) per node.
 As a good engineering practice, it should be dynamically set with the API at runtime - not with the config file - to allow for a variable GPU count.

-## Model/Tensor parallelism
+## Megatron-LM model/tensor parallelism

 **Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism**, **activation parallelism** or most commonly ad confusedly called **model parallelism**, is the third dimension of parallelism and aims at partitioning the computation of tensors (activations) in the forward and backward passes.
-This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multiplications format: in practice we must decide for the dimension of tensor partitioning (row, wise, none) and adapt the communication and computation accordingly, leading to an all-gather, all-reduce, scatter-reduced distributed matrix multiplicatioon, etc. Therefore, it is a model-specific implementation, and is [supported but not provided](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism) by DeepSpeed, except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/), for BERT, T5, GPT2 and others.
+This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multiplications format: in practice we must decide for the dimension of tensor partitioning (row, wise, none) and adapt the communication and computation accordingly, leading to an all-gather, all-reduce, scatter-reduced distributed matrix multiplicatioon, etc. Therefore, it is a model-specific implementation, and is [supported but not provided](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism) by DeepSpeed, except in some built-in implementations such as [Megatron-LM](https://www.deepspeed.ai/tutorials/megatron/), for BERT, T5, GPT2 and others.

 We can have a better understanding if we try to replicate the partitioning suggested by Megatron-LM in the paper [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053).
 The main rationale underlying the paper is that Transformer-based models have two main components - a feed-forward (MLP) and an attention head - and we can do a forward and a backward pass on each of these blocks with a single collective communication step.